Do Dogs Burp?

 Acid reflux, just like in humans, can be chronic or occasional.
 But, what causes acid reflux in dogs?
 Acid reflux in dogs occurs when some stomach acid or digestive enzymes creep up into the esophagus (gullet).
 Because of acid reflux, a dog may burp or in some cases gag.
 If this happens frequently, it’s always worth discussing with your vet.

-Dog Burping Can Be Caused By Excessive Bacteria Fermentation
+Excessive Bacteria Fermentation

 There are certain foods that dogs have a harder time digesting than humans.
 These include lactose (so, dairy products), peas, beans, some spices, soy, fatty foods, pectin, and out-of-date food.
 Try to avoid giving these foods to your dog as they can cause them to burp and fart.